 Manning has been charged with aiding the enemy.
 Meaning Al-Quaida., by releasing hundreds of thousands of emails, the content of which were quite embarrassing to the U.S..
 These documents showed the U.S. State Department intelligence and workings, regarding Arab governments, setting in motion the "Arab Spring" revolutions, starting with Tunisia, millions of Tunisians read the leaks validating what they knew about the greed and corruption of their leader, president Zine el-Abidine Ben Ali, and his family.
 The citizens of Tunisia utilized Facebook to inform others of the luxury and palatial lifestyle of their leaders

 It is really important to see the bigger picture in terms of what happened as a result of Bradley Manning's actions.
 There is a shift in global power, not in the U.S.'s favor.
+Also, information included in the leaks included the war zones of Afghanistan and Iraq.

 Creating even more controversy, revealing evidence of torture and detailing the deaths of Iraqi